Skip navigation

 In addition to refunding all uncommitted monies, the College of Business and Economic Development will attempt to recover any committed costs possible, and those recoverable costs will be refunded to students.
 In most circumstances, though, committed costs for housing, excursions, and onsite transportation are not recoverable.
 In situations where a program is suspended after the start date, our first priority is to help students, faculty, and staff return home safely and transition modes of learning when possible.

 If USM determines that a program must be canceled prior to departure, program deposits will be refunded.
-In addition, a refund will be issued for program fees or tuition that have already been paid.
+In addition, a refund will be issued for uncommitted and recoverable program fees or tuition that have already been paid.
 Most programs include a group flight option.
-If no group flight is offered or students choose to purchase an individual flight, the College of Business and Economic Development encourages them to add on flight insurance and be sure there is flexibility for any date changes that arise.
+If no group flight is offered or students choose to purchase an individual flight, the College of Business and Economic Development encourages them to add flight insurance and be sure there is flexibility for any date changes that arise.
 USM will issue no refunds for individual flights purchased.

 If USM determines that a program must be suspended after the program start date, all uncommitted and recoverable funds will be refunded to the student.
 Every effort will be made to modify the mode of instruction for courses underway so that students may complete the academic coursework and receive credit.
 No tuition reimbursements will be provided.